 Reproductive freedom is not just about the ability to decide if, when, and how to become a parent, it’s about being able to afford your health care options, being able to access the care you need, and, if you become a parent, being able to pay for childcare without breaking the bank.
 This session, our top legislative priorities reflect our commitment to the broader work of reproductive freedom:

 Cost should never be a barrier to accessing prenatal or abortion care but all too often, it is.
 Because high-deductible plans are common, many people face steep deductibles when trying to access full spectrum pregnancy care.
 We are trying to change that by passing a law that would require health insurance plans to cover all pregnancy care, including abortion care, prenatal care, childbirth, and postpartum care, without any kind of cost-sharing.
+Learn more about this legislation.

 Massachusetts laws on emergency contraception are outdated and do not conform to best practices in dispensing emergency contraception.
 We are working to update the Massachusetts General Laws to ensure that pregnant people can get emergency contraception without jumping through unnecessary hoops at the pharmacy.
+Learn more about this legislation.

 Forty percent of all abortion care in Massachusetts is medication abortion care.
 Expanding access to medication abortion on college campuses will improve many Bay Stater’s ability to stay in control of their lives, bodies, and futures.
 Requiring public universities to provide medication abortion on campus instead of requiring young people to go off campus will put care within reach for many young people.
 It establishes a fund which draws on both state and private donations to provide grants to universities to build the necessary infrastructure to provide medication abortion care.